-- Conduct thorough risk assessment using the most recent disaster data and information. - Provide opportunities for public HMP input throughout development and drafting. - Formulate hazard mitigation goals, objectives and actions to help reduce loss of life and property from natural and human-caused hazards. - Obtain state and federal approval of the HMP.
+- Conduct a thorough risk assessment using the most recent disaster data and information. - Provide opportunities for public input throughout the HMP development and drafting. - Formulate hazard mitigation goals, objectives and actions to help reduce loss of life and property from natural and human-caused hazards. - Obtain state and federal approval of the HMP.

 The County was scheduled to finish the HMP in 2024, but it remains incomplete.
-Despite potential lags, Town leaders can Figure 23: Diagram from Washington Co.
-2024 Hazard Mitigation advocate for finalizing the HMP.
-They can also encourage Town Building
+Despite potential lags, Town leaders can advocate for finalizing the HMP.
+They can also encourage Town Building and